cocoaproductions/cocoaproductions.github.io/_posts/2023-01-18-caffeine-widgetkit.md

 date: 2023-01-18T17:0:8+0000
 ---

 I've been [writing](https://www.cocoaswitch.com/2022/10/12/caffeine++-2.2/) about challenges I faced when trying to use `WidgetKit` for Apple Watch complications.
-With the upcoming update 2.5, we will finally ship watchOS 9 widgets inside Apple Watch app including the  rectangular family which was previously available only on iOS Lock Screen.
+With the upcoming update 2.5, we will finally ship watchOS 9 widgets inside Apple Watch app including the  rectangular family which was previously available only on iOS Lock Screen, highlighted in green.

 <img src="{{site.url}}/images/new-complications.png" width="100%" alt="New watch complication which shows number of drinks, mg, and last time updated">